carpentries-incubator/topological-data-analysis/_episodes/04-Examples-TDA.md

 ~~~
 {: .language-python}

-we used the previous function and calculate de persistence and plot
+we used the previosuly function and calcultate de persitence and plot
 ~~~
-persistence_1=complejo(matrix_distance_1)
+persistence_1=complejo(matrix_dintancia_1)
 gd.plot_persistence_barcode(persistence_1)
 ~~~
 {: .language-python}